-Note • For the Advisory CVSS Score condition, Flexera applies the condition to the CVSS3 value if the advisory has CVSS3 data.
-Otherwise, the condition is applied to the CVSS2 score.
+Note • For the Advisory CVSS Score condition, Flexera applies the condition to the CVSS4 value if the advisory has CVSS4 data.
+Otherwise, the condition is applied to the CVSS3 or CVSS2 score respectively.

 - 5. Click Save.
 The newly created Smart Group folder will now appear under My Smart Groups. - 6.
 You can now click Refresh to view the associated Overview, Devices, Products, and Advisories information.
 The data is calculated asynchronously, so you will need to change the group selection (or potentially refresh the page) to see the latest data.